tamylaa/clodo-framework/docs/guides/developer-guide.md

 ## Architecture Overview

-The Lego Framework operates in two distinct runtime environments:
+The Clodo Framework operates in two distinct runtime environments:

 ### 🚀 Deployment Time (Your Development Machine)
 - **Environment**: Node.js with full filesystem and network access